SirJamesClarkMaxwell/NumericStorm/NumericStorm/documentation/Fitting/Nealder-Mead/SimplexFigure.md

 - `getPoints()` returns the points of the simplex figure.
 - `sort()` sorts the points of the simplex figure in ascending order, and allows you to specify whether to sort in reverse order.
 - `getCentroid()` returns the centroid of the simplex figure.
+- `recalculateErrors()` method will recalculate the errors for all points inside the simplex figure
+- `recalculateError(unsigned int index)` it will recalculate error only of the point by given index